pudly/schmopera-hugo/content/articles/winnipeg-boheme.md

 </figure>

-Ivany translates the original language of these operas into English, presents them in a new setting (like the cabaret we were in) and does an impressive job making these "transladaptations" fresh and new to the ears and eyes of a modern audience I have seen _La Bohème_ on the mainstage a few times with full orchestra, and I have the full score in my library as for me, it's a bible of operatic orchestrating (I'm an opera composer).
+Ivany translates the original language of these operas into English, presents them in a new setting (like the cabaret we were in) and does an impressive job making these "transladaptations" fresh and new to the ears and eyes of a modern audience.
+I have seen _La Bohème_ on the mainstage a few times with full orchestra, and I have the full score in my library as for me, it's a bible of operatic orchestrating (I'm an opera composer).

 > Sills is definitely a singer with a bright future.